barionleg/ANTs_wiki/Output-images-have-incorrect-orientation-or-origin.md

 [ITK-SNAP](http://itksnap.org) uses similar I/O to ANTs, and is very useful for testing how ANTs will interpret the image header.
+See the page on [Using ITK-SNAP with ANTs](https://github.com/stnava/ANTs/wiki/Using-ITK-SNAP-with-ANTs).

 Some potential causes of problems with output images being flipped or translated: